 A core value of Restoration Fellowship is what theologians call the "priesthood of all believers."
 Every believer is a minister, and has something to offer throse around them.
 Christian life isn't a spectator sport in which we observe the "professionals" and cheer them on.
 Instead, we are on the forefront, deeply involved in ministry to one another and to those outside the gathering.

 When we gather, we gather as the priests of God.
 We come together to encourage one another, minister to one another, and share what God has so freely given to us.
-The early church modeled the way to gather, EVERYONE CONTRIBUTED!
+The early believers modeled gathering in house fellowships where EVERYONE CONTRIBUTED!
 It may be bringing a song, a word of instruction, prayer, encouragement, sharing spiritual insights, or any number of spiritual gifts.
 The point is, it was mutual edification.

 Leaders naturally emerge from any group of people.
-However, "leadership" in the simple church is NOT about being in charge as much as it is developing the spiritual maturity and gifts of other believers.
+However, "leadership" in the simple community is NOT about being in charge as much as it is developing the spiritual maturity and gifts of other believers.
 The more a leader emerges within the group, the more they encourage others to step forward.
 The Spirit of God in our midst should be the one in control.

 What does this look like in practical terms?
 Let's look at a few bullet points..

 Having everyone read the same portion of Scripture each week helps keep the group focused and together.
 You are encouraged to use a simple, reproducible format included here and called Disciples Bible Study, although don’t be rigid with it or over use it.
 However, it is a good tool to aid others in facilitating groups.
 We suggest following this format most of the time but interspersing it with one time special topics such as writing a personal faith statement, how to use a 1 verse evangelism tool, or reciting our favorite memory verses together, etc..

 Plan on eating together.
 This can be a full meal cooked in the host home, a potluck, a picnic in the park, sandwiches and finger foods, or a desert only gathering.
 Enjoy variety!